fanghuixing/apricot/index.md

 ![Install New Software](assets/figs/add.jpg)

-Type the name of the repository (we use 'Apricot' here), and the location 'http://www.fanghuixing.com/XtextApricot/', then click 'OK'
+Type the name of the repository (we use 'Apricot' here), and the location 'http://www.fanghuixing.com/XtextApricot/' (or 'http://xtextapricot.apricotresearch.com/'), then click 'OK'

 ![Install New Software](assets/figs/AddRepository.jpg)